ono/resque-cleaner/README.markdown

     > cleaner.requeue

-Of course, you can filter jobs with a block; it requeues only jobs which the block evaluates true. e.g. Retry only jobs with some arguments.
+Of course, you can filter jobs with a block; it requeues only jobs which the block evaluates true.

+e.g. Retry only jobs with some arguments:

-    > cleaner.requeue{ |job| job["payload"]["args"].size > 0}
+    > cleaner.requeue{ |j| j["payload"]["args"].size > 0}

 The job hash is extended with a module which defines some useful methods.
-You can use it in the blcok. e.g. Retry only jobs entried within a day.
+You can use it in the blcok.

+e.g. Retry only jobs entried within a day:

     > cleaner.requeue {|j| j.after?(1.day.ago)}